 Following graduation from Fairleigh Dickinson – where he was a four-year letter winner under head coach Al LoBalbo – Greenberg began his coaching career as an assistant at Columbia in 1978.
 He moved to Pittsburgh two years later where he was part of a coaching staff that made two appearances in the NCAA Tournament.
 He then spent the 1983-84 season as an assistant coach at Virginia and helped lead the team to the Final Four.

 Greenberg then moved to Miami from 1985-87 before becoming the associate head coach at Long Beach State.
-He was named the head coach of the program in 1990 and led the 49ers to two NCAA Tournament appearances and an NIT berth in his six years at the helm.
-Greenberg left Long Beach State for the head coaching position at South Florida in 1996.
-He compiled a 108-100 record before taking the job at Virginia Tech in 2003.
+He was named the head coach of the program in 1990 and led the 49ers to two NCAA Championship appearances and an NIT berth in his six years at the helm.
+Before leaving Long Beach State in 1996 for the head coaching position at South Florida, the team captured the Big West regular-season title.
+He compiled a 108-100 record at USF before taking the job at Virginia Tech in 2003.

-Greenberg was inducted into The National Jewish Sports Hall of Fame and Museum in 2012, and was presented with the inaugural Al LoBalbo Award by his alma mater, Fairleigh Dickinson, in 2009.
+Most recently, in 2013, Greenberg was inducted into the Long Beach State Hall of Fame.
+He was also inducted into The National Jewish Sports Hall of Fame and Museum in 2012, and was presented with the inaugural Al LoBalbo Award by his alma mater, Fairleigh Dickinson, in 2009.
+Greenberg also received from FDU The Pinnacle in 2011, the most prestigious honor the university presents to alumni.
 He was inducted into the Five Star Basketball Camp’s Hall of Fame in 2004.

 Greenberg is very active with a number of charitable causes.
 He is member of the American Heart Association, Coaches vs. Cancer, Boys and Girls Club and Great American Teach-in.
 In 2009, he was the winning coach in the inaugural “Chairman of the Boards” 3-on-3 charity basketball tournament to benefit Tuesday’s Children in New York, a non-profit organization serving the needs of the 9/11 community.
 He also served as the chairman of the organizing committee of AllCoachesCare.com, an on-line sports auction that raised money for Habitat for Humanity following Hurricane Katrina.